 Right now Google Partners is only focusing on AdWords Certified Partnership and currently has no plans to incorporate Google Analytics Individual Qualification (GAIQ).

 Other features of Google Partners

 Google Partners is collecting all previous sites, such as Google Academy, Engage for Agencies, and sales and marketing toolkits and putting them under one roof.
-Currently, Google Partners is only available for companies based in the U.S., Canada and Poland, but AdWords Certification is now completely free worldwide (it did cost $50 per attempt).
+Currently, Google Partners is only available for companies based in the U.S., Canada, and Poland, but AdWords Certification is now completely free worldwide (it did cost $50 per attempt).

 By November 13, a new certification program will roll out.
-Justin Cutroni, the Digital Analytics Evangelist at Google, explains in his blog that the new certification course will feature more engaging video lessons, followed by a text lesson that corresponds with the video, interactive practice questions, as well as a support community for question and answer forums.
+Justin Cutroni, the Digital Analytics Evangelist at Google, explains in his blog that the new certification course will feature more engaging video lessons, followed by a text lesson that corresponds with the video, interactive practice questions, as well as a support community for a question and answer forums.

-Why Does this Matter to us?
+Why Does This Matter to us?

 Our PPC master, Kevin Adams, explains, “Google has decided to shelve the underwhelming Google Engage Program in lieu of their new ‘Google Partnership Program.’
 While the sales materials of Engage seemed decent, the incentives to sign up for the program – primarily to showcase your agency online to new businesses – were wholly unsuccessful.
 Google has clearly put thought into the change in direction, so we believe that should result in at least the occasional extra client for diligent agencies.”

-How Does this Affect Clients?
+How Does This Affect Clients?

 Google now has the potential to squeeze out any company following bad practices, by holding companies to more formulated guidelines.
 Though these implementations seem small now, Google’s influence in one area grows like a snowball rolling down a mountain.
 WrightIMC can only guess that Google is going straight to the source by trying to shut out bad companies by impacting their abilities to gain new clients.